Golden Wreath Wattle

 Soil Preferences: Variety of soils

-Plant Uses: Bird Attracting, Bird Attracting - Insect Eaters, Bird Attracting - Seed Eaters, Bush Tucker / Human Food, Firewood, Fodder, Hedge, Insect attracting, Noongar Culture, Possum Friendly, Revegetation Projects, Screening, Shelterbelt, Shrubbery, Stock Feed, Suckering Plant, Weeping Trees and Shrubs, Wildlife Friendly, Windbreak
+Plant Uses: Bird Attracting, Bird Attracting - Insect Eaters, Bird Attracting - Seed Eaters, Bush Tucker / Human Food, Firewood, Fodder, Hedge, Insect attracting, Noongar Culture, Possum Friendly, Revegetation Projects, Sand Binding, Screening, Shelterbelt, Shrubbery, Stock Feed, Suckering Plant, Weeping Trees and Shrubs, Wildlife Friendly, Windbreak

 Growth Forms: Large Shrubs/Small Trees